Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Proofs of results about the coefficient of asymmetry (Theorems and )

 \begin{proof}[Proof of Theorem~\ref{thm_vol_by_ca}.]
 As $\intr{P} \cap \Z^d = \{o\}$, Mahler's theorem (Theorem~\ref{thm_mahler}) asserts that $\vol(P) \le (1 + \ca(P,o))^d$.
 Applying Theorem~\ref{thm_ca} completes the proof. \end{proof}

-In this proof, we make use of Mahler's theorem (see Theorem~\ref{thm_mahler}).
+In the previous proof, we made use of Mahler's theorem (see Theorem~\ref{thm_mahler}).
 It should be noted that Sawyer proved a slightly sharper inequality than Mahler's in \cite{MR0061139} which does, however, not lead to asymptotically better results.